webexone/webexone.github.io/_pages/ReportingExperience.md

 ## Lab Configuration

-> Please submit the form below with your Attendee ID.
+> Please submit the form below with your Attendee ID in 3 digits long format (e.g. if your attendee ID is 51, please enter 051).
 All configuration items in the lab guide will be renamed with that prefix.

 <script>
 document.forms["attendee-form"][1].value = localStorage.getItem("attendeeID") || "Your Attendee ID"